-- 1. We aim to always act in members' best financial interests in pursuing our RI activities - 2.
+- We aim to always act in members' best financial interests in pursuing our RI activities - 2.
 We seek to integrate RI issues in our investment processes - 3.
 We seek that companies, in which we directly invest, make appropriate RI disclosures - 4.
 We aim to consider each company resolution and vote all our listed equity shareholdings - 5.
 We seek to promote appropriate recognition of RI issues within the investment industry - 6.
 We aim to collaborate with other investors and support suitable regulatory change - 7.
 We are committed to transparency and reporting to members on our RI policies, principles and activities in an appropriate manner - 8.
-We may exclude some categories of investment where these investments are not aligned with this policy or the values of the Fund, which are informed by a range of factors and in conjunction with expert analysis from third party information providers.
+We may exclude certain categories of investment where they are not aligned with this policy or where, based on expert analysis, we believe they pose a risk to returns and are not in members' best financial interests.